AtelierNum/projet_motifs_d_expression_2020/README.md

 Inspiré par le projet [Eyes](https://www.lucaszanotto.com/portfolio/eyes) de Lucas Zanotto

 Le code de ces projets peut-être consulté et téléchargé à partir de ce dépot [github](https://github.com/AtelierNum/projet_motifs_d_expression_2020)

+This repo holds code an documentation for a few projects made by motion design students at l'école de design Nantes Atlantique, following an introduction to [arduino](https://www.arduino.cc/)

+The goal was to discover arduino and work on tangible movement through the making of an animated model.
+The goal was to question the principles of mecatronic and animatronic while keeping and sensitive and graphic approach rather than a pure technical one.

+Inspired by [Eyes](https://www.lucaszanotto.com/portfolio/eyes) made by Lucas Zanotto

+The code and documentation can be found here : [github](https://github.com/AtelierNum/projet_motifs_d_expression_2020)

 ## Marthe Aubineau et Alexia Simon